-We deal with the accepted papers in this section.
-First we discuss why we have decided to publish the workshop proceedings in the Open Journal of Internet of Things $(OJIOT)^2$ in Section 3.1.
-Afterwards, we provide a short overview of the accepted papers in Section 3.2.
+In this section, we first discuss in Section 3.1 why we have decided to publish the workshop proceedings in the Open Journal of Internet of Things (OJIOT).
+We then provide a short overview of the accepted papers in Section 3.2.